emory-courses/cs730/doc/proposal.md

 ## Submission

+* The report must be about 1.5 pages (3 columns) including a dummy abstract.
-Submit the report and the slides in PDF: https://canvas.emory.edu/courses/68418/assignments/292959
+* Submit the report and the slides in PDF: https://canvas.emory.edu/courses/68418/assignments/292959